From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

 Tel: +65 6831 7250

-What about: Tucked beneath the grounds of Ann Siang Hill, enter the bar and you’ll be greeted by an industrial installation of light bulbs and wafting scents of burning herbs.
+Tucked beneath the grounds of Ann Siang Hill, enter the bar and you’ll be greeted by an industrial installation of light bulbs and wafting scents of burning herbs.
 The bartenders are also friendly and often eager to explain the list of cocktails to you.
 Everything is culinary-centric, and undergoes constant experimentation.
 The current menu, crafted by now head bartender Thomas Girard, features six imaginative drinks and three types of hooches.
 The É Khổ Qua combines lacto-fermented bitter melon, spinach, cane and whey for something green and refreshing, while the Jackfruit hooch is one fizzy and aromatic experience.

-Robb Tip: We are happy to report that all-time favourite signatures like the Choc Pinot and Bee Pollen are still on the menu.
+Robb tip: We are happy to report that all-time favourite signatures like the Choc Pinot and Bee Pollen are still on the menu.

 7 Ann Siang Hill